Content Planning Tips For Photographers

 Promotional content is, of course, OK.
 But try to keep a good balance of value vs promotional content.
 Some suggest 80% value, 20% promotion.

 Teaching what you know or answering your ideal customer’s questions about your services and products is a great place to start if you are short on content ideas.
+But strive for a mix of content so that you aren’t always sharing educational or how-to content.

 5. Maximise efficiency by batch-creating content